 On April 27, 2012, the Receiver filed a Motion to (1) Approve First Interim Distribution, (2) Establish Reserves, and (3) Approve Revisions to Certain Claim Determinations (Doc.
 825) ("First Distribution Motion").
-In this motion, the Receiver sought the approval of (1) a first interim distribution of \$25,994,012.73 on a pro rata basis, representing a recovery of 20% of the Allowed Amount of Class 1 claims receiving a distribution at that time; 16 (2) establishment of reserves of \$1,789,268.46 for claims for which timely objections were received and for Wells Fargo's and TRSTE, Inc.'s purported interests in Receivership assets and the Receivership estate; and (3) approval of revisions to certain claim determinations previously submitted by the Receiver and approved by the Court in the Claims Determination Motion.
-The Receiver sought revisions for up to fifteen claims as detailed in the First Distribution Motion and Exhibit C thereto.
-All but one of the revisions were requested to accommodate changes in Claimants' circumstances, such as the death of a claimant or a change in custodian for the account which held the investment underlying this case.
+In this motion, the Receiver sought the approval of (1) a first interim distribution of \$25,994,012.73 on a pro rata basis, representing a recovery of 20% of the Allowed Amount of Class 1 claims receiving a distribution at that time; (2) establishment of reserves of \$1,789,268.46 for claims for which timely objections were received and for Wells Fargo's and TRSTE, Inc.'s purported interests in Receivership assets and the Receivership estate; and (3) approval of revisions to certain claim determinations previously submitted by the Receiver and approved by the Court in the Claims Determination Motion.21